XAbirHasan/git/details/git-branch.md

   feature-1
   feature-2
 ```
-In this example, the local repository has three branches master, feature-1, and feature-2.
+In this example, the local repository has three branches "master", "feature-1", and "feature-2".
 The branch with an asterisk(*) is the current branch.

 ## List All Remotes Branch
 ```